 Butternut squash, spinach, sage, celery, onion, and garlic.
-This is a savory vegan soup that’s perfect for the cooler months of the year.
+This is a savory vegan butternut squash and spinach soup recipe that’s perfect for the cooler months of the year.
 Not only that, it cooks up fast, especially if you use frozen butternut squash.
 The entire soup leaves you wanting more, and that’s the sign of a hit!

 As a variation, stir in 1 cup of dehydrated soy curls before serving, and give it 10 minutes for them to reconstitute.